vileppanen/cypress-example/README.md

-# cypress-example
+# react-cypress-template

-This project contains example on including Cypress with actual client project.
+This project contains template example on including Cypress with an actual React client project.
+It also provides a simplistic setup for integrating with [Percy](https://percy.io/) (a platform for automating visual validation, that can be hooked into CI pipelines and GitHub).

-Currently, it shows a simple layout testing examples to verify, that the application UI should fulfill certain requirements.
+Currently, it demonstrates simple testing examples to verify, that the application UI should fulfill certain requirements.

 ## Tests